Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

     $ pip3 install libensemble
     $ pip3 install matplotlib # Optional

-If your system doesn't allow you to perform the above installations, try adding ``--user`` to the end of each command.
+If your system doesn't allow you to perform these installations, try adding ``--user`` to the end of each command.

 .. _NumPy: https://www.numpy.org/